Will Medicare cover my Gynecomastia Surgery?

 FREE plastic surgery MAY be available in some public hospitals for some procedures but there is a significant waiting period – sometimes many years spent waiting for elective surgery.
 If you want your surgery sooner than that and can’t afford it – please consider other funding options.

-Dr Scott Turner is an experienced Plastic Surgeon and Male Breast Reduction expert – find out more about his Gynecomastia Surgery and look at the past patient results of his Gyno Surgery.
+Dr Scott Turner is a specialist plastic surgeon who performs male breast reduction surgery – find out more about his Gynecomastia Surgery and look at the past patient results.

 What are the Criteria for Getting Medicare for Gynecomastia Surgery?